stone-zeng/stone-zeng.site/_posts/2020-12-17-modular-tensor-category-1.md

 ## Tensor category

 Roughly speaking, a tensor category (or monoidal category) is a category with a "tensor product".
-A basic example is the vector space (or the category **Vec**), where tensor product is defined as the combination of two vector spaces, as well as the linear maps over them.
+A basic example is the vector space (or the category **Vec**), where the tensor product is defined as the combination of two vector spaces, as well as the linear maps over them.

 The formal definition requires some other concepts: